tonethar/IGME-330-Master/notes/blackout-poetry-maker.md

 ## II.
 Example App Screenshot

-- Let's build a simple web version of a Blackout Poetry - the user can type text into the top `<textarea>`, click the button, and then have clickable blackout text in the bottom paragraph
+- Let's build a simple web version of a Blackout Poetry tool - the user can type text into the top `<textarea>`, click the button, and then have clickable blackout text in the bottom paragraph
 - here's 2 screenshots of our first version:

 ![screenshot](_images/_bpm/bpm-1.png)